Interval annotations

 By default, note that all annotations from an EDF+ file are assigned the

-; the annotation instance ID is
+annotation class of edf_annot; the annotation instance ID is

 assigned to whatever value is present in the EDF+ (annotation instance